Aravinth-Bhoopathi/Aravinth-Bhoopathi/README.md

-# 👋 Hi, I’m @Aravinth-Bhoopathi
+# 👋 Hi, I’m Aravinth Bhoopathi
-- 🌱 I’m currently learning Full Stack Web Development at MERN Stack
+* 🌱 I’m currently learning Full Stack Web Development at MERN Stack
-- 👀 I’m interested in ...
--
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Aravinth-Bhoopathi/Aravinth-Bhoopathi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.